When & How to Take CBD for Sleep-Related Problems

 CBD helps to regulate the central and peripheral nervous systems, which seems to relieve symptoms of sleep apnea.

 Sleep apnea is a potentially life-threatening sleep disorder characterized by the repeated starting and stopping of breathing during sleep.
 People with sleep apnea often snore loudly and are constantly tired even after a full night's rest.
-The most common form of the sleep disorder, obstructive sleep apnea, occurs when throat muscles relax.
+The most common form of sleep disorder, obstructive sleep apnea, occurs when throat muscles relax.

 About half of patients benefit from CBD for sleep apnea relief based on a clinical study conducted a few years ago.
 The researchers concluded that effectiveness of CBD for sleep apnea may lie in its ability to enhance the movability of upper airway muscles and prevent airway obstruction.